 4. They increase water retention and improve soil structure – worm castings are an excellent soil additive that can help boost soil aeration and keep your plants fed and healthy.

 5. They’re naturally pest-resistant – worm castings have been shown to be effective at increasing plant resistance to a variety of pests, including; aphids, spider mites, mealy bugs, and caterpillars.

 6. They won’t cause nitrogen burn – some fertilizers can harm plants with excessive nitrogen levels if you’re not careful.
 Thankfully, worm castings are never going to do this.

 1. It’s not a quick fix – the way the nutrients are “packaged” in worm castings means they release slowly.
 So, if your plants are bigger and/or starving for nutrients, you may want to give them a liquid fertilizer boost too.

 2. They’re more expensive (than standard chemical fertilizer) – though by no means a particularly pricey product – especially amongst organic fertilizers in general – you’ll get more bang for your buck if you buy cheap liquid fertilizer vs organic worm castings.

 3. Quality varies – Both the nutrient diversity and density are going to be primarily driven by the species of worms and what they’re consuming.
 So the quality can vary a lot.

-4. Low NPK values – you’ll find worm castings are often labelled with low NPK values, which are the typical macro-nutrient values that fertilizers are characterized by – nitrogen, phosphorous and potassium.
+4. Low NPK values – you’ll find worm castings are often labeled with low NPK values, which are the typical macro-nutrient values that fertilizers are characterized by – nitrogen, phosphorous, and potassium.